Why input from several specialties, not just one

 When the Wermom medical advisor team reviews these patterns, the question they ask first is whether the trend is improving, plateauing, or worsening.
 Improving = wait.
 Plateauing or worsening past the expected window = call.
 This trajectory framing reduces both unnecessary visits and dangerous delays.

-The pediatric sleep specialists
+Infant & pediatric sleep

 One detail that surprises many parents: individual variation within 'normal' is much wider than the parenting internet suggests.
 Two healthy babies in the same nursery can hit the same milestone 6 weeks apart, and both are entirely on track.
 The viral content optimizes for engagement, not accuracy.